The health care sector is one of the world’s largest industries and we are convinced that it shows excellent growth opportunities.

 In addition, Fresenius Medical Care’s value-based care models create medical value while ensuring that care remains affordable and will incorporate kidney transplants in future.
 To achieve this, Fresenius Medical Care builds sustainable partnerships with payors worldwide to support the transition from a fee-for-service to a pay-for-performance system.
 In addition, Fresenius Medical Care Ventures GmbH therefore makes strategic investments in start-ups to gain access to new technologies in our core and complementary businesses, as well as new therapy approaches.

-The number of patients requiring continuous renal replacement therapy to treat acute renal failure is set to rise to 1.6 million by 2030.
+The number of patients requiring continuous renal replacement therapy to treat acute renal failure is set to rise to more than 1.6 million p.a. by 2030.
 Over the next few years, we will leverage our competence in the business of critical care solutions to address a variety of health challenges.
 We can also use our expertise in the area of extracorporeal blood treatment for acute renal failure to treat acute heart and lung failure.
 We are also planning innovative solutions for multi-organ support to benefit from the growing critical care market.

 Creating additional medical value while cutting costs requires complementary assets and solutions.
 We have reached some important milestones and gained many insights into how to coordinate patients more efficiently.
 We will continue to leverage our core competencies through partnerships, investments, and acquisitions.